lizy14/wft-assignments/wall/readme.md

 ### user avatar
-If an avatar takes too long to load, an alternative "anonymous" avatar is displayed instead.
+If an avatar takes too long to load, an "anonymous" avatar is displayed alternatively.
 When loading finishes, the actual one fades out.

 This feature involves `<img>`'s `onload` event.